Mike Wells (quarterback)

-Michael Eugene Wells (born June 18, 1951) is a former NFL quarterback who played briefly in 1977.
-He was originally drafted in 1973 by the Minnesota Vikings but did not appear in a Vikings regular-season game.
+Michael Eugene Wells (born June 18, 1951) is an American former professional football player who was a quarterback in the National Football League (NFL).
+He played college football for the Illinois Fighting Illini and was selected by the Minnesota Vikings in the fourth round of the 1973 NFL draft, but did not appear in a Vikings regular-season game.
 He played for the Cincinnati Bengals in 1977 but saw very limited action.

-Wells was a high-school football All American at Normal Community High School in Normal, Illinois before going on to play college football at the University of Illinois.
+Wells was a high-school football All American at Normal Community High School in Normal, Illinois, before going on to play college football at the University of Illinois Urbana-Champaign.
 He was an all-Big Ten Conference selection in 1972 before being drafted in the fourth round by Minnesota.
-A three-sport star in high school, he was also selected by the San Diego Padres in the 1969 Major League Baseball Draft, but did not sign and never played professional baseball.
+A three-sport star in high school, he was also selected by the San Diego Padres in the 1969 Major League Baseball draft, but did not sign and never played professional baseball.